Gameye/gameye-sdk-docs/README.md

 ## Introduction

-Create eSport and competitive matches for for your platform without fixed monthly costs or any need for your own server infrastructure for games like:
+Create competitive matches and game sessions for your platform or game without any fixed monthly costs or any need for your own server infrastructure.
-- Counter-Strike: Global Offensive,
-- Team Fortress 2, Left 4 Dead 2, Killing Floor 2, Insurgency and Day of Infamy

-Simply implement the Gameye API to kick off online matches when you need the you will even be able to implement the scores/statistics directly on your website.
+Simply implement the Gameye API to start sessions all over the world.
+If the game support statistics this will be available in realtime.

-How cool is that!

 # Available SDK options
 The Gameye SDK's are the recommended way to use our API.